The HyperTexts

 • Walt Whitman, the father of American poetry who

-created modern free verse by going back to the cadences of the King James Bible,
+created modern free verse by enlisting the cadences of the King James Bible,

 also claimed to be his own Christ.
 He saw all earthly religions as equals but

-had no use for any of them himself.
+had no need for any of them himself.

 • Emily Dickinson, the mother of American poetry and